 Cluster flies are dark gray in color.
 Like many other insects, they are attracted to light.
 You can typically find them in your rooms located upstairs or in the attic as they continue to head upward until they can’t anymore.
 You can get rid of these insects by using an indoor bug spray or residual sprays for preventive maintenance.

 In general, overwintering insects is a problem for many households.
 While most of these insects aren’t dangerous, it’s not pleasant to see critters crawling around or spider webs showing up while trying to keep a clean home.
 We recommend taking prevention measures before winter arrives if you’ve experienced winter bugs on a recurring basis.
 Give our team a call!
-Your local Aptive Environmental branch will ensure your house remains bug-free all winter.
+Your local Aptive Environmental branch will ensure your house remains protected from bugs all winter.